• Reading

 Kim’s Spin On It

-I think that Comprehension is one of the reading skills that beginning readers struggle with most often.
-One of the reasons is because they are so excited they can fluently read the words that they forget to remember what they’re reading.
+I think that comprehension is one of the reading skills that beginning readers struggle with most often.
+One of the reasons is that they are so excited they can fluently read the words that they forget to remember what they’re reading.
 Sometimes just getting them to slow down and comprehend is the way to start, both predicting and summarizing can help with that.

 The book in the photo is Colors of Me by Brynne Barnes; My kids adored the whimsical story rhyme about the beauty of colors and how it would great to be them all.